 This being a right triangle, we can also describe the relationship between its sides using the Pythagorean theorem:

-Next, let’s do some advanced mathematical surgery on the cosine part:
+In fact, we can illustrate this by doing some advanced mathematical surgery on the cosine part:

 As they say in France, viola!